+The year 2019 implementation of the significant changes in the work processes of Israel Laboratory Accreditation Authority was considered.

+Approximately 50% of accredited organizations have implemented the updated standard ISO / IEC 17025 2017.
+Updates which required the adaptation of work procedures management procedures and implementation of root causes investigations processes for findings and risk assessment.

-The year 2018 marked a significant change in the work processes of Israel Laboratory Accreditation Authority.
-In the first part of the year, ISRAC's work procedures were adapted to meet the requirements of the updated international standards, ISO / IEC 17011 2017 and ISO / IEC 17025 2017.
-These changes were followed by assessors and laboratory training as well as internal audits to ensure implementation of the changes.
-As a function of ISRAC's work with the regulators, new guidance documents for accreditation were written and requirements for accreditation in accordance with the country's laws were updated.
-New accreditation for inspection bodies in the fields of natural gas and supervision of construction in Israel were initiated.
+The work with the regulators was maintained as guidance documents for accreditation and updating requirements for accreditation according to the country's laws.
+New accreditation for inspection bodies in the natural gas field and supervision of construction in Israel were initiated.

-The situation at the end of 2018:
+The situation at the end of 2019:

-The Israel Laboratory Accreditation Authority has 246 accredited organizations.
+The Israel Laboratory Accreditation Authority has 266 accredited organizations.

-During the year, the scope of accreditation of several organizations was expanded and a dozen new technologies was added.
+During the year, scope of accreditation was expended and a dozen new technologies were expanded.
 New areas of accreditation were added as a result of the activities of the ISRAC team with regulators and interested parties.
-33 new organizations were accredited, and the accreditation of six organizations have been withdrawn.

-As stated, the ISRAC staff expanded its cooperation with various regulators.
-This cooperation provides the regulators with a tool to monitor the laboratories working in their respective fields without being a burden on their current activities and annual budgets, especially those who use the accreditation services as part of the approval or recognition requirements.

-The advisory committee for the Director-General of the ISA met twice this year.
-These meetings enable discussions about new areas in which it is possible to develop the Authority's activities.
+30 new organizations were accredited, and the accreditation of 10 organizations has been withdrawal.
+The ISRAC staff expanded its cooperation with various regulators.
+This cooperation provides the regulators with a tool to monitor their activities without being a burden on their current activities and annual budgets, especially those who use the accreditation services as part of the approval or recognition requirements.
+During the year, an advisory committee met twice a year for the Director-General of the ISRAC, enablling us to learn about new areas in which it is possible to develop the Authority's activities

-An international assessment to examine the extent to which the requirements of the updated international standard for ISO / IEC 17011 2017 are implemented was performed on May 2018.
-The conclusion of the team was that the activities of ISRAC are in full accordance with international law requirements and regulations.

-At the ILAC General Assembly in October 2018, the Director General of ISRAC Mrs. Etty Feller was elected as the Chairman of ILAC.
-A choice that indicates professional esteem and trust.

-ISRAC is the representative of the State of Israel for supervision in accordance with the OECD-GLP principles.
-ISRAC was accepted as a full member of the OECD-GLP working group since 2004.
+The Israel Laboratory Accreditation Authority (ISRAC) is the representative of the State of Israel for supervision in accordance with the OECD-GLP principles.
+ISRAC is accepted as a full member of the OECD-GLP working group since 2004.